 Professor, Jackson School of Geosciences

 Sergey Fomel received a Ph.D. in Geophysics from Stanford University in 2001 and worked previously at the Russian Institute of Geophysics and the Lawrence Berkeley National Laboratory.
 He received the J. Clarence Karcher Award from the Society of Exploration Geophysicists (SEG) in 2001, Best SEG Poster Presentation Award in 2007, Conrad Schlumberger Award from the European Association of Geoscientists and Engineers (EAGE) in 2011.

-Ben Gremillion received his Bachelor of Science in Geophysics and Mathematics from Texas A&M University in May 2017.
-He is currently an M.S. student working with Sergey Fomel, and his interests include seismic imaging, migration, and seismic data processing.
+Ben Gremillion received his Bachelor of Science in Geophysics and Mathematics from Texas A&M University in May 2017 and Masters of Science in Geophysics from The University of Texas at Austin in 2019.
+He is currently an Ph.D. student working with Prof. Sergey Fomel, and his interests include seismic imaging, migration, and seismic data processing.
 His previous research included searching for evidence of slow-slip events in the Cascadia subduction zone using ocean-bottom pressure data and performing mineral separation for detrital zircon age dating.
 Ben hopes to work in the oil and gas industry after graduation.

 Professor and John A. and Katherine G. Jackson Chair in Computational Geosciences

 Professor and Jackson Chair in Applied Seismology, Department of Geological Sciences